GrapesJS/grapesjs/docs/api/selector_manager.md

 ## SelectorManager

 Selectors in GrapesJS are used in CSS Composer inside Rules and in Components as classes.
-To get better this concept let's take a look at this code:
+To illustrate this concept let's take a look at this code:

 ```css